 A serious personal injury can devastate all areas of your life.
 Along with permanent damages, you may be dealing with lasting emotional pain as you try to figure out how to move forward and prosper in spite of the accident.
 It can take months or even years to get back to normal, if it’s even possible.

 If you were injured due to someone else's negligence, they should be held accountable.
-Larsen Law PLLC offers free consultations to help you protect your right to fair compensation.
+At Larsen Law PLLC, our Franklin personal injury attorney offers free consultations to help you protect your right to fair compensation.

 Under the law, a victim of a car accident or other type of personal injury case can file a lawsuit that seeks to recover compensation for emotional distress damages.
 Emotional distress is also often called emotional harm, mental anguish, and mental disturbance.
 Emotional distress is when a person that has been through a traumatic incident, whether the even produced physical harm or not, emotional distress has various symptoms that can appear.
 Some of the symptoms that can appear affect our mental health, while others manifest themselves as physical symptoms.
 Non-physical symptoms of emotional distress can include anxiety, or post-traumatic stress disorder (PTSD).
 Physical symptoms of emotional distress can include weight loss from lack of appetite, nausea, vomiting, and more.

-How Do I Pursue a Personal Injury Claim?
+How Do I Pursue a Personal Injury Claim in Tennessee?

 After a serious injury, your focus needs to be on your recovery.
-It can be difficult to focus on both your recovery and an ongoing legal battle for your compensation, so Larsen Law PLLC takes steps to work with my clients and ensure that they are comfortable with their level of input and direction.
+It can be difficult to focus on both your recovery and an ongoing legal battle for your compensation, so our personal injury lawyer takes steps to work with my clients and ensure that they are comfortable with their level of input and direction.

 - Motor vehicle accidents including car accidents, motorcycle crashes, truck and bus crashes, and pedestrian and bicycle accidents

 - Slip and falls and other instances of premises liability

 - Defective products and other cases involving product liability